gayatri192005/gayatri192005/README.md

 <strong> Tech Journey & Aspirations</strong>

 ----
-- :school: I am a `Final Year Engineering Student` at [CMR TECHNICAL CAMPUS].
+- :school: I am a `Final Year Engineering Student` at Malla reddy engineering college for women.
 - 🚀 Actively participated in numerous hackathons, leveraging software as a solution and continually upskilling.
-- 💻 Experienced `Web developer and Competitive programmer`, currently advancing skills in Advanced Web Development and BlockChain.
+- 💻 Experienced `Full stack developer and Competitive programmer`, currently advancing skills in Advanced Web Development and Java full stack.
-- 🎓 `Vice President` of CodeOholics at CMR Technical Campus, fostering a community of tech enthusiasts.
+- 🎓 `Campus Ambassador` of C4GT at Hyderabad, fostering a open source community of tech enthusiasts.
 - 🌱 Always learning new technologies and methodologies to stay ahead in the field.
 - 🔍 Open to `internships and new job opportunities` in software development.
-- 🌟 Committed to driving innovation and growth through technology, advocating for integrity, continuous improvement, and teamwork.
 - 🤖 Tech enthusiast passionate about exploring and mastering emerging technologies.
 - :thinking: I’m currently open for a new `Internships`, `Job opportunities`, this is [MY RESUME](https://drive.google.com/file/d/1GwZXM2Vlkx4tSMF5h5ZwYB3uXNTv-YYK/view?usp=drivesdkview?usp=drivesdkview).
 <!--- :boom: You can visit [MY WEBSITE](https://cutt.ly/Ahmed_Hossam_Website).